garrandall/popular-music-data/tracks/pretty-girls-britney-spears-iggy-azalea.md

-See, it's a thin line between the beauty and the beast Slim waist, thick cake, the whole world want a piece Bad girl, good (ooh) would make you lose your mind
+See, it's a thin line between the beauty and the beast Slim waist, thick cake, the whole world want a piece Bad girl, good (oh) would make you lose your mind
 All of the boys begging Britney, hit 'em one more time Iggs